Living in Deal

 Is Deal a good place to live?

-What schools are in Deal?
+What are the schools in Deal like?

-What is the transport like in Deal?
+What is the average house price in Deal?

 Where does this data come from?